 My husband sometimes accuses me of hating to spend money.
 This is false.
 I just hate spending money on certain things.

-Not too long ago, my husband made a trip to Wyoming to by fireworks for the Fourth of July (which we will be celebrating on the 6th, due to a number of circumstances).
+Not too long ago, my husband made a trip to Wyoming to buy fireworks for the Fourth of July (which we will be celebrating on the 6th due to a number of circumstances).
 My cousin, who accompanied him, made a comment to me about how Josh was concerned that I would be upset that they had spent so much money on the (perfectly legal in Utah) fireworks.

-Because I hate spending money.
+Because I hate to spend money.

 At this juncture, I wanted a private word with Josh.
 Because even after more than 10 years of marriage, he still didn’t “get” something about me.
 I don’t hate spending money.
 In fact, I’m not much of a penny pincher at all.
 I just don’t like spending money on certain things.